nunit/docs/docs/articles/nunit/getting-started/installation.md

 ## I'm using Rider as my development tool

-This is the same procedure as for Visual Studio, `Add New Project`, select the `NUnit Test Project` template and follow the prompts.
+This is the same procedure as for Visual Studio: `Add New Project`, select the `NUnit Test Project` template, and follow the prompts.
 The results will be exactly the same as if you had used Visual Studio.

 ## I prefer to do this using the command line or any of the built-in terminals